Coal phase-out: China

 An important motive for reducing the share of coal in China's energy balance is the significant health consequences of coal combustion.
 In 2013, a total of approximately 1.6 million people died in China from air pollution, a large proportion of which was caused by energy supply.
 This was particularly evident after the 'pollution shock' in 2013 and 2014, when hundreds of millions of Chinese suffered from severe smog and fine dust pollution, making air pollution a major economic and social issue in the country.
 Efforts were intensified and a series of measures were introduced to move towards a more environmentally friendly energy system.
-Among other things, a plan was adopted to reduce particulate matter and smog pollution; in addition, a ban on the construction of new coal-fired power plants was imposed in particularly polluted regions, and the introduction of the Euro 5 standard in the transport sector was set for 2015 in order to remove vehicles with particularly high air pollution from the roads.
+Among other things, a plan was adopted to reduce particulate matter and smog pollution; in addition, a ban on the construction of new coal-fired power plants was imposed in particularly polluted regions, and the introduction of the Euro 5 standard in the transport sector was set for 2015 to remove vehicles with particularly high air pollution from the roads.
 In 2014, 12 of 34 Chinese provinces wanted to reduce their coal consumption.
 While coal consumption had increased by 3.75% in 2013, it fell by the same percentage in 2015.The Euro 5 standard came into force nationwide in 2017.
 By 2030, the share of coal in total energy consumption is to fall from 66.6% to below 50%, while the share of renewable energies is to increase from just under 10% in 2012 to 25% in 2030.
 Achieving these targets would not only reduce environmental pollution but also significantly reduce greenhouse gas emissions.
 In northern China in particular, a significant proportion of emissions from coal combustion also come from coal heating, which is still widely used there.